FranckPachot/mdb-query-scale/README.md

 As the collection size increases, the response time of the queries remains consistent.
 This validates that the indexes are correctly addressing the query access patterns.

 If you run it on other databases that claim MongoDB compatibility, please share the result (create an issue).
 Examples: Amazon DocumentDB, Azure CosmosDB, Oracle ORDS, FerretDB, Percona, Google Firestore.
+As they are an emulation of the MongoDB API on top of a non-document database, they don't have the same indexing capabilities.